UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/_announcements/week-15.md

 in by the Exam Date - December 9 at 9:00 am (EST).
 Sooner is better as I have to submit grades shortly afterwards.

 * Also, projects are due by the Exam Date - December 9 at 9:00 am (EST).
+If you turn your project in advance and it gets returned, you can revise it until the Exam Date.

 * Course evaluations are now open for this course.
 If you want me to teach more Honors courses, including possibly _your_ future class,